-The age, sex, tumor staging, tumor location, pathological type, Borrmann typing, number of lymph nodes, lymph node metastasis, positive lymph node ratio, celiac artery variation, operation time and intraoperative bleeding amount and postoperative survival of gastric cancer patients were analyzed by univariate Cox regression analysis.
-The results showed the tumor staging, tumor location, Borrmann typing, operation time, intraoperative bleeding amount, number of lymph nodes dissection, number of lymph node metastases, and positive lymph nodes ratio were the prognostic factors of gastric cancer(Table 3).
-Variables of statistical significance in univariate Cox regression analysis were introduced into multivariate Cox regression analysis equation (Forward: LR method), and the selected standard was 0.05.
-The results showed that tumor stage, intraoperative bleeding amount and positive lymph node ratio were independent risk factors for prognosis of gastric cancer, as shown in Table 4.
+The age, sex, tumor staging, tumor location, pathological type, Borrmann typing, number of lymph nodes, lymph node metastasis, positive lymph node ratio, celiac artery variation, operation time, and intraoperative bleeding amount and postoperative survival of gastric cancer patients were analyzed by univariate Cox regression analysis.
+The results showed thattumor staging, tumor location, Borrmann typing, operation time, intraoperative bleeding amount, number of lymph nodes dissection, number of lymph node metastases, and positive lymph nodes ratio were prognostic factors of gastric cancer(Table 3).
+Variables of statistical significance in univariate Cox regression analysis were introduced into the multivariate Cox regression analysis equation (Forward: LR method), and the selected standard was 0.05.
+The results showed that tumor stage, intraoperative bleeding amount, and positive lymph node ratio were independent risk factors for prognosis of gastric cancer, as shown in Table 4.

 DISCUSSION

-At present, D2 lymphadenectomyhas been widely accepted as a standard of surgery for advanced gastric cancer all around the world.The current 7th UICC/AJCC TNM staging of gastric cancer requires that lymph nodes dissection should include at least 16 or more lymph nodes for histological examination[2].
+At present, D2 lymphadenectomyis widely accepted as thestandard of surgery for advanced gastric cancer all around the world.The current 7th UICC/AJCC TNM staging of gastric cancer requires that lymph nodes dissection should include at least 16 or more lymph nodes for histological examination[2].
 In recent years, many studies have shown that there is a correlation between the overall survival time and the number of lymph nodes dissection after gastric cancer surgery[10,11].
 However, the scope of precise lymph nodes dissection for different stages and tumor locations remains controversial.
-Luet al[12]’sstudy found that radical distal gastrectomy with more than 16,radical total gastrectomy with more than 21 as a lymph nodes dissection standard, will be more conducive to the analysis and evaluation of the prognosis of the patients.
+Luet al[12] found that radical distal gastrectomy with more than 16 lymph nodes dissection andradical total gastrectomy with more than 21 lymph nodes dissection was the standard and will be more conducive to the analysis and evaluation of the prognosis of the patients.
 A multicenter study in the United States has shown that clearance of more than 16 lymph nodes in patients with IA-III A can significantly improve long-term survival[13].
-According to the results of a multicenter study including 1654 cases in Germany, it is suggested that more than 25 lymph nodes should be removed for gastric cancer patients with stage II[3].
+According to the results of a multicenter study including 1654 cases in Germany, more than 25 lymph nodes should be removed for gastric cancer patients with stage II[3].
 In a word, the number of lymph nodes dissection in gastric cancer is still controversial.
-In the era of precision surgery, many scholars suggest that a reasonable range of lymph nodes dissection should be selected according to the individual factors such as tumor location, staging and human anatomy, in order to reduce postoperative complications and improve the long-term survival rate and improve postoperative living quality.
+In the era of precision surgery, many scholars suggest that a reasonable range of lymph nodes dissection should be selected according to the individual factors, such as tumor location, tumor staging, and human anatomy, in order to reduce postoperative complications and improve the long-term survival rate and postoperative living quality.
 The variation of the celiac artery is an important anatomical factor for gastric cancer patients.
-The earlier study found that the abnormal hepatic artery derived from the superior mesenteric artery did not see the obvious lymph node distribution[5].
+Anearlier study found that the abnormal hepatic artery derived from the superior mesenteric artery was not obviously linked to lymph node distribution[5].
 We speculate that the anatomic variation of the celiac artery may affect the number of lymph nodes dissection in gastric cancer.